BhushanKasdey/Codesoft/README.md

 CODSOFT TASK 4
 My fourth task is to design a Rock-Paper-Scissors game in which we have to enter our choice.
 It will then display the result, indicating whether the user wins, loses, or if it's a tie.
 Additionally, the game will keep track of the user's and computer's scores for multiple rounds.

+CODSOFT TASK 5
+"My fifth task is to design a Quiz Game in which we have to ask users multiple-choice questions on a specific topic.
+The game should keep track of the score."